-The importance of this issue is not just abstract or hypothetical.
-According to U.S. Immigration and Customs Enforcement (ICE), as of September 25, 2024, there were 425,431 convicted criminals in the United States who were illegal aliens with final orders of removal entered against them and who were not currently being detained.
+425,431 convicted criminals in the United States who were illegal aliens with final orders of removal entered against them and who were not currently being detained.
 Additionally, there were 222,141 non-detained illegal aliens in the United States with final orders of removal who had criminal charges pending against them.
 This adds up to 647,572 illegal aliens.
 According to Acting ICE Director Patrick J. Lechleitner, one of the reasons for this high number of criminal aliens who are free from detention is that "sanctuary' policies can end up shielding dangerous criminals, who often victimize those same [immigrant] communities."

 Moreover, your sanctuary policies have had a real impact on your local residents.
-For example, in November 2024, Wilson Castillo Diaz, an illegal alien from Honduras, raped a 5-year-old girl on Long Island.
+For example, Alonzo Pierre Mingo, an illegal alien, murdered three members of a family, including a mother, husband, and son, on January 26, 2024, in Coon Rapids, Minnesota.